 Fitchburg State University is committed to equal and integrated inclusion of individuals with disabilities and is continually improving accessibility of our campus, programs and activities.
-The university’s Title II, ADA/504 Coordinator is Dr. William Cummings, Director of Compliance in Human Resources.
+The university’s Title II, ADA/504 Coordinator is Jessica Murdoch, Vice President for Human Resources and Payroll Services, firstname.lastname@example.org.

 Human Resources is a referral point for: